 We have accredited specialists in criminal law and traffic experts who lecture at the various Traffic Offender Programs.
-For immediate information the Program and how it can help you, contact one of our Traffic Intervention Program Lecturers for advice 24/7.
+For more information on the Program and how it can help you, contact one of our Traffic Intervention Program Lecturers for 24/7 advice.

 Our TOIP Lecturers:

 Solicitor – 0450 219 421

 Lawyer – 0435 820 393